vichasselmann/vichasselmann.github.io/_posts/2018-01-28-ai-programming-series.markdown

 # Where to now?

 This was a brief introduction to AI Decision System.
 The next post in this series will be related on how-to apply this theory in **Unity**.
-We will also start coding our AI Decision System Tool and probably work in some prototype to demonstrate it's usage.
+We will also start coding our AI Decision System Tool and probably work in some prototype to demonstrate its usage.

 That's all, folks!